 3. Volunteers have had pets lost at Hempfest.

-6. Dogs, especially, have been problematic in the past, and our special events permit requires us to BAN dogs from Hempfest.
+5. Dogs, especially, have been problematic in the past, and our special events permit requires us to BAN dogs from Hempfest.
+DON’T EVENT THINK OF LEAVING THEM IN YOUR CAR!
 Washington State Service Animal laws are observed at Seattle Hempfest.
 No pets are allowed in any of our staff compounds.

 Alcohol is NOT allowed at Hempfest.
 We do not have a permit for alcohol consumption or sales.
 Please wait until after you shift and after you’ve left the park.